 The understanding of the teachers

 Some kindergartens are run like businesses.
+They might pass down the costs of their fancy online payment gateway and processing fees to you, or the cost of rental.
 Great for profit, but not so great for the child.

 I’ve heard of some student care centres where the child is not given any teabreak so that the child will spend on buying food from the student care.